jeremyblevins/ctar/website/use-cases/CTAR-H-2010-001-Operation_Olympic_Games.md

 Every year, governments publish advisories, vendors release vulnerability analyses, incident responders document compromises, and researchers reverse engineer increasingly sophisticated malware.
 Collectively, these publications provide an extraordinary record of cyber activity.
 What they often do not provide is a structured explanation of **how analysts transform evidence into sound analytical judgment**.

-The Cyber Threat Assessment and Reporting (CTAR) Framework was developed to address that gap.
+The Cyber Threat Assessment and Reporting (CTAR) Framework is an analytical methodology designed to make cyber threat intelligence understandable, transparent, and reproducible.

 CTAR is not merely a reporting template.
 It is an analytical methodology designed to make cyber threat intelligence understandable, transparent, and reproducible.
 It encourages analysts to distinguish observation from assessment, communicate confidence explicitly, identify uncertainty honestly, and explain the reasoning that connects evidence to conclusions.
 These principles are as important in the study of historical cyber operations as they are in the assessment of contemporary threats.